 We live in a society where women are not allowed to age.
 America seems to have a bias against women over fifty, and sometimes women who aren’t even quite forty are made to feel less than desirable.
 Ageism is pervasive in pop culture, and I won’t bore you with pointing out the ways, because if you’re a woman, you already know it to be true.

 The good news is, if you happen to be a lesbian, you have a huge advantage when it comes to advancing in years.
-That’s because we lesbians don’t subscribe to the heteronormative culture of life under the male gaze, where women are frequently cast aside as soon as they blow out their fortieth birthday candles.
-That’s right!
+That’s because we lesbians don’t subscribe to the male purview, where women are frequently cast aside as soon as they blow out their fortieth birthday candles.
 Lesbians – in part because we are a minority and thus there are fewer of us, and in part because hey, we just really love women – date all over the age spectrum.